 Smoothies and Protein Shakes

-Some people don’t get hungry first thing in the morning, but still want some calories for energy.
+Some people don’t get hungry first thing in the morning but still want some calories for energy.
 Smoothies and protein shakes are a perfect solution.
 You can make them as basic or substantial as you want.
 If convenience is your priority, just throw some protein powder in a shaker with water.
 Swap out the water for milk if you want more calories and flavor.
 Got a little time and want to treat yourself?
 Grab some frozen fruit and a blender – the options are endless.
-Make a lot at once and store in your fridge for added convenience.
+Make a lot at once and store it in your fridge for added convenience.

 - Mixed nuts or trail mix

 - Whole-grain crackers

 - protein bars

 - Fresh vegetables